bharatm29/CollegeResources/dsa/24-01-11/selection_sort.md

       |

 ---
+> [!NOTE]

-We can also consider the maximum by putting our pointer initially at the end instead of the at the start.
+> We can also consider the maximum by putting our pointer initially at the end instead of the at the start.

 ---